Europe Africa Regional Members

 In the area of health education, CADEC takes a participatory approach and works in the community to educate its members on preventive health issues.
 In line with this, CADEC is actively promoting the uptake of vaccines and immunization services in the Nigerian community.

 Caritas Nigeria (Nigeria)

 Catholic Caritas Foundation of Nigeria (Caritas Nigeria) was established in 2010 as a development agency of the Catholic Church in Nigeria.
-With focus on six key thematic areas namely Health, Agriculture, Education, Good governance, Environment/Emergency Response and Institutional Capacity-strengthening and Anti-Human Trafficking/Forced Migration.
-Their mission is to stimulate & drive development into every segment of the ever-complex and rapidly growing Nigerian society.
+With focus on six key thematic areas namely: Health, Agriculture, Education, Good governance, Environment/Emergency Response and Institutional Capacity-strengthening and Anti-Human Trafficking/Forced Migration.
+Their mission is to stimulate and drive development into every segment of the ever-complex and rapidly growing Nigerian society.